-Supplies: Buy or build two or more different types of scratching posts.
-Posts should be sturdy and tall enough to allow the cat to completely stretch – the best ones are 3 feet or taller.
-A bark-covered log, a post covered with sisal, or a tightly woven burlap-covered post work well.
-So do the cardboard or sisal scratchers available in pet retail stores.
-(There’s a good selection of cat scratchers at Petco.)
-If you use carpet, secure it to the posts with the rough backing on the outside; soft carpeting will not typically satisfy a cat’s need to claw.
-Soft, fluffy, carpeted scratching posts rarely work, and they are one of the greatest causes of declawing – which is painful, inhumane, and can cause other behavior issues – because cats often don’t like the posts.
-Every cat has their own individual preferences, so if the cat ignores one post, try another material and location.
+Buy or build two or more different types of scratching posts.
+Posts should be sturdy and tall enough to allow the cat to completely stretch – ideally 3 feet or taller.
+A bark-covered log, a post covered with sisal, or a burlap-covered box, or there are countless cardboard or sisal scratchers in pet retail stores.
+There’s a good selection of cat scratchers at Petco.
+Soft carpeting will not typically satisfy a cat’s need to scratch.
+Soft, fluffy, carpeted scratching posts rarely work, and may be one of the main causes of declawing – which is painful, inhumane, and can cause other behavior issues – because cats often don’t like the posts.
+Every cat is different, so if your cat ignores one post, try another material and location.

-Positioning: Place one scratching post where the cat is already clawing or likely to claw, such as the side of the couch, and another close to where he or she normally sleeps (cats like to stretch and scratch when they first wake up).
+Place one scratching post where the cat is already clawing or likely to claw, such as the side of the couch, and another close to where he or she normally sleeps.
+Cats like to stretch and scratch when they first wake up.
 Another option is the cardboard or sisal “scratching box,” which lies flat on the floor.
 These are inexpensive and small enough to scatter around the house, allowing your cat easy access to an “approved” scratching spot at all times.
-They do wear out fairly quickly, however, and will need to be replaced every few months — otherwise, cats may get frustrated and revert back to using furniture.
+They can wear out fairly quickly if you have an avid scratcher, and need to be replaced when too worn down — otherwise, cats may revert back to using furniture.

-Training: Next, give your cat specific instructions as to where to claw and where not to claw.
-Place your cat on the new scratching post and scratch it yourself to make a scratching noise.
+Next, give your cat specific instructions as to where to claw and where not to claw.
+Invite your cat to investigate the new scratching post and scratch it yourself to make a scratching noise.
 Baby kittens you can gently hold and move their paws in a scratching motion on the post.
 This will scent the posts and encourage exploratory clawing.
 Make the post a “fun” place to be.
 Play games with your cat on and around the post and attach hanging strings, balls and/or bouncy wire toys to it.
 For adult cats, you can try sprinkling catnip on the post, too.
-(A once-a-week or so “refresher” application will keep your cat interested.
+A once-a-week or so “refresher” application will keep your cat interested.
 Raise with praise!
 When kitty uses the post, reinforce her good behavior with verbal praise.

 Nail caps are soft vinyl nail caps that are applied to cats’ newly trimmed nails.
 The nail caps allow cats to scratch naturally, without harming furniture.
 Each application lasts about four to six weeks.
-Some cats take a bit to get used to them (it can take several applications) but most don’t even act like they notice they are on, and you can use the clear kind, or have fun with colors!
+Some cats take a while to get used to them, but most cat don’t seem to notice they are on.
+You can use the clear kind, or have fun with colors!
 Nail caps are only for cats that never go outside.
 Nail caps for cats are available at most pet supply stores and online here.